andrewlintz/github-cheatsheet/README.md

 $ git branch
 - lists all the branches

-$ git branch [give a name for branch]
+$ git branch [give a NEW name for branch]
 - makes a complete copy of the Master for you to work on.

 $ git checkout [specify which branch]
 - switches you to whatever banch you want to switch to.

-[Make changes and develop you code as you have intended. ]
+[Make the changes to develop the code as you have intended. ]

 $ git add -A
 $ git commit -m "message"